Healthdirect Free Australian health advice you can count on.

 What happens after a seizure?

-After a seizure has ended, there is a recovery phase (known as the post-ictal phase) before a person returns to their normal state.
-During this phase a person may be confused, tired or exhausted, sore or thirsty.
-They may feel weak, sick or anxious, be injured, have lost control of their bladder or bowel, or have a headache.
+After a seizure has ended, there is a recovery phase (known as the 'post-ictal' phase) before you return to your normal state.
+During this phase you may be confused, tired, sore or thirsty.
+You may feel weak, sick or anxious, be injured, have lost control of your bladder or bowel, or have a headache.

 What types of seizures are there?

-Seizures are classified depending on which part of the brain the seizure starts in, whether a person is aware during the seizure or not, and whether there is movement.
+The type of seizure you have depends on which part of the brain the seizure starts in, if you are aware during the seizure or not, and is a change to your movement.

 Seizures are classified into 3 major groups:

-Focal onset seizures start in one small region of the brain (the focus) and may spread to other brain areas.
+Focal onset seizures start in one small area of the brain (known as the 'focus') and may spread to other brain areas.
 They used to be known as partial seizures.
-A person may be fully aware of what’s happening (focal aware) or their awareness may be affected (focal impaired awareness).
+You may be fully aware of what's happening ('focal aware') or your awareness may be affected ('focal impaired awareness').

 Generalised onset seizures affect both sides of the brain from the start.
-This may cause a person to lose consciousness.
+This may cause you to lose consciousness ('black out').
 The seizures may be:

-• generalised motor seizures — where the person may make stiffening and jerking movements, known as tonic-clonic seizures (previously called grand mal), or have other muscular effects
+• generalised motor seizures — you may make stiffening and jerking movements, known as tonic-clonic seizures (previously called 'grand mal'), or have other muscle effects

-• generalised non-motor seizures — where the person has changes in awareness, may stare or have repeated movements like lip-smacking or pulling at clothes
+• generalised non-motor seizures — you have changes in awareness, may stare or have repeated movements like lip-smacking or pulling at clothes

-Unknown onset seizures are those that haven’t been diagnosed as either focal or generalised in onset because it’s not clear where the seizure started in the brain.
-This may be because a person was asleep or alone when the seizure started.
+Unknown onset seizures are those that haven't been diagnosed as either focal or generalised in onset because it's not clear where the seizure started in the brain.
+This may be because you were asleep or alone when the seizure started.

 What causes seizures?